PostHog/posthog.com/contents/blog/inflated-risk-seems-riskier.md

 hideAnchor: true
 ---

-Let me tell you a story of the financial pressures that face new founders and how that pressure motivated Tim and I to make an epic ~~pivot~~ [leap](https://posthog.com/blog/story-about-pivots), from bootstrapping to a VC-backed startup.
+Let me tell you a story of the financial pressures that face new founders and how that pressure motivated Tim and me to make an epic ~~pivot~~ [leap](https://posthog.com/blog/story-about-pivots), from bootstrapping to a VC-backed startup.

-I began this journey because I genuinely wanted to work on a product that could be adopted bottom up.
-I felt like it was the future even for enterprises.
+I began this journey because I had spent a lot of time in the world of enterprise software sales, and wanted to work on a product that could be adopted bottom up.
+I felt like it was the future of software, even that used by huge companies.
 I convinced Tim to join me with a slick prototype and confidence of a salesman that the product was pretty much done and ready to sell - so simple right!
 We both saved a year’s living costs and planned to build and launch for 6 months and then run for 6 months.
 We took the “risky” leap...

 [](https://media3.giphy.com/media/MeJ4mT0bgWxSOqDP0h/giphy.gif?cid=ecf05e47rrejy9213ay1kio0nak0riscaayrdgnu4ab6ujb8&rid=giphy.gif)

 ## Inflated risk seems riskier

 Risk is different depending on your skills and experience.
 Take a look at the demand for your services on the open market.
 Will the market demand hold for a year or two?
 Do you have experience contracting or freelancing?
-If not, do your research and experiment so that you can find your true risk profile - It could be much lower risk than you think.
+If not, do your research and experiment so that you can find your true risk profile - it could be much lower risk than you think.

 Tim and I both code but he’s the stronger developer so he went full-time and I negotiated to go part time 2 days a week.
 That money went straight into the business.
 I had a mortgage to pay and it minimized our shared risk and allowed us to get coworking space, pay for tools and ads without drawing on savings.